Small Palm Trees to Grow Indoors

 Palm Tree Buying Tips

-You'll find small palm trees for sale in garden centers, supermarkets and discount stores.
+You'll find small palm trees for sale in garden centers, supermarkets and big box stores.
 Before you buy a small palm, check it over to ensure it's healthy.
 Unfortunately, some are neglected in a store or are exposed to less-than-ideal conditions.

 Here are a few tips to help you choose a healthy palm: